Spin and thermal current scaling at a $Y$-junction of XX spin chains: Introduction

 In this study, we will be concerned, in particular, with spin chain materials and their cold-atomic emulators.
 The investigation of heat transport in magnetic systems has indeed elicited strong interest after the discovery of the spin-Seebeck effect \cite{Uchida2008}, and established the whole field of spin caloritronics \cite{Bauer2012}.
 Remarkably, heat and magnetization currents have been demonstrated to be controllable at the microscopic level by magnetic fields and dissipation \cite{An2013,Chen2021,Zou2024}.
 Even in purely spintronics applications, thermal management is an important aspect related to energy efficiency and performance \cite{Uchida2021}.
 Recent studies on caloric effects in spin chains suggest the potential of this class of systems to control heat fluxes at the quantum level \cite{Konar2022,Zvyagin2024}.
 Such a control is also relevant for the new possibilities that atomic physics offers, in connection to the quantum technologies based on optically trapped ultracold atoms \cite{Zhang2022,Bu2024}.
 Due to the extremely low temperatures involved, all such platforms require careful and precise control of the energy flows within the system \cite{Loft2016,Marchukov2016}.

-In this work, we analyze in detail the simplest nontrivial magnetic circuit element, namely, the Y junction \cite{Oshikawa2006}, see Fig. \ref{device}.
+The remarkable possibility of engineering networks of spin chains with nontrivial topological properties paves the way to the potential implementation of simple structures, such as Y junctions of chains, as building blocks of thermal quantum circuits with controllable properties.
+On the complementary side, the thermal and magnetic transport properties of the junction are strictly related to the topology of the junction itself, specifically to the low-energy/temperature behavior of the system.
+Therefore, synoptically mapping out the thermal and magnetic transport pattern across the system at various energy/temperature scales provides an effective mean to map out the phase diagram of the junction, which is in general not simple in insulating systems, such as quantum spin chains.
+Based on the above motivations, in this work, we analyze in detail the simplest nontrivial magnetic circuit element, namely, the Y junction \cite{Oshikawa2006}, see Fig. \ref{device}.
 The problem of heat transport in junctions and graphs has been tackled from a classical perspective \cite{Horvat2012,Barra2001}, as well as from a field-theoretical one \cite{Bellazzini2008,Bellazzini2006,Buccheri2022,Giuliano2022}.
 The energy flows within the junction, arising from contact with reservoirs at different temperatures, can be described in terms of non-equilibrium steady states \cite{Mintchev2015,Mintchev2011}, in which the chiral low-energy excitations are in equilibrium with their sources.
 What motivates interest in spin chain junctions is that a variety of fixed points (FPs) are known, enabling control of magnetic excitation \cite{Buccheri2018,Buccheri2019}, as well as the creation of highly entangled states \cite{Crampe2013,Tsvelik2014}.
 In presence of a gapless spectrum, a full Kondo cloud can indeed develop and modify the conduction properties of the FP \cite{Giuliano2013,Giuliano2020,Laflorencie2008,Gaines2025}.
 This becomes manifest in a non-trivial thermal conductance, which remains nonetheless linear in temperature \cite{Giuliano2022}.

 Insulating magnets can support ballistic magnonic heat and spin transport with universal behavior analogous to that of electrons \cite{Nakata2015,Nakata2017}.
 This is encoded in the magnonic Lorenz ratio